papermoonio/polkadot-ecosystem-docs-draft/docs/paseo-testnet/onboarding.md

 1. Download the [Paseo Spec](https://github.com/paseo-network/runtimes/blob/main/chain-specs/paseo.raw.json){target=_blank}.

-2. Start your parachain collator node with the following command:
+2. Start your parachain collator node by running the command with the appropriate flags and options for your setup.
+For example:

     ```bash
     ./target/release/parachain-template-node \